ConstruDesk-Software/public/privacy-policy.md

 - ConstruDesk complies with Google Play Developer Policies and App Store Guidelines.
 - Coins are a digital feature and not considered financial assets.
 - All purchases are final and governed by platform-specific refund policies.
-- This document should be referenced in your Google Play Console and App Store Connect submission under “Privacy Policy”.